chloethompson/Kickstarter-Analysis-Tutorial/README.md

 After that we will be walking through the code live using the Kickstarter Analysis - Tutorial.ipynb notebook.

-The empty notebook - Kickstarter Analysis - Empty.ipynb - is yours to code in and follow allow with the instructors.
+The empty notebook - Kickstarter Analysis - Empty.ipynb - is yours to code in and follow along with the instructors.
 If you get stuck we're here to help debug!

 ### Installing